kakun45/xeniyas-Isochrone-front/README.md

 - Whether you're using `async/await` or `.then()`, it's important to write your code in a way that doesn't accidentally create multiple execution contexts on the server side.
 This can be achieved by properly managing your async functions, avoiding infinite loops, and avoiding blocking the event loop;
 - DO NOT subscribe for userInput state when making an API call!
 - Deploying my React frontend, the database, and server across multiple parties proved to be an enjoyable challenge.
 Throughout the process, I had to make several modifications modifications to the successfully running locally project, including setting up multiple environments, implementing SSL, seeding the remote database, and tweaking the path for the deployment version using `cwd` in order to maintain a consistent workflow for both development and production environments.
 You can find the link to the deployed project at the top.
-- suddenly my data files were not accessible to the deployment environment due to a path change, the solution was a `process.cwd()` - which returns a string that represents the current working directory.
+- suddenly my data files were not accessible to the deployment environment due to a path change in production, the solution was a `process.cwd()` - which returns a string that represents the current working directory.
 This can be useful when you need to access files or directories relative to the current working directory.

 ## Next steps